-SOMERVILLE, Mass. — The long awaited reunion of seminal Northeast emo outfit The Silver Hour ran into a scheduling conflict as the bar area of the venue was also the site of an impromptu reunion of high school bullies at the Somerville VFW last Friday, sources confirmed.
+SOMERVILLE, Mass. — The long-awaited reunion of seminal Northeast emo outfit The Silver Hour ran into a scheduling conflict as the bar area of the venue was also the site of an impromptu reunion of high school bullies at the Somerville VFW last Friday, sources confirmed.

 As of press time, The Silver Hour was unable to answer why they kept hitting themselves.